LorenzoPiombini/Database/README.md

 ## Features

-- **Dynamic File Definition**: Easily define file dynamically at runtime by specifying field names, types, and initial values, without hard coding each files.
+- **Dynamic File Definition**: Easily define file dynamically at runtime by specifying field names, types, and initial values, without hard coding each files (fields and variables are the same thing).
 - **Supports Multiple Data Types**: Supports integers, long, floats, strings, bytes, and doubles.
 - **CRUD**: You can easily add, update and delete records form the files.